The Temporomandibular Joint (TMJ)

-Oral surgeons like Dr. Robert Bryan, Dr. Jeremy Goodson, and Dr. Hayden Fuller at Oral Surgery Specialists of Oklahoma are experts at diagnosing TMJ disorders and forming treatment plans to relieve the tension in the jaw.
+Oral surgeons like Dr. Robert Bryan, and Dr. Jeremy Goodson at Oral Surgery Specialists of Oklahoma are experts at diagnosing TMJ disorders and forming treatment plans to relieve the tension in the jaw.
 If you live in the Oklahoma City metro area and you are experiencing TMJ pain or tenseness, feel free to contact our office to learn more about TMJ treatment or schedule a consultation with one of our surgeons.

 Symptoms of TMJ Disorders

 Problems with the TMJ can cause pain or difficulty when opening your mouth or using your jaw.
 The exact cause of TMJ disorders is not known, but many symptoms can contribute to a diagnosis.
 A few of the most common TMJ symptoms include:

 - Radiating pain in the jaw and chewing muscles

 - Pain or tension around the neck and face

 - Limited jaw movement or jaw tightness (locking of the jaw)

 - Changes in the alignment of the teeth

 - Uncomfortable clicking, popping, or grinding sounds when fully opening the jaw